 These rates are a sample set meant only for general comparison.
 Your own premium will vary.
 Learn how we tested rates for the cheapest car insurance companies below.

-• GA Farm Bureau Mutual
+- Georgia Farm Bureau Mutual – $778

-• Southern General
+- Southern General – $2,757

-Guide to Georgia Auto Insurance Companies
+Guide to Car Insurance in Georgia

 Georgia Minimum Liability